department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

   - educational plan
   - educational program
 - equivalent: Use "as in."
 For example, “other separation documents,” as in “DD214 or other separation documents”
-- era: lowercase this word in combination with the names of wars (Vietnam era, or Vietnam War era)
+- era: Uppercase for Vietnam Era (this is a VA term).
+Don't use Vietnam War Era.
 - evidence: Define as "supporting documents" and add, "like a doctor's report or medical test results," as needed.
 - exception: Used to call special attention to something.
 It should be bolded and never in all caps.
 - excluding: Use "not counting" or "not including."